Gir National Park - A Complete Travel Guide

 Accommodation at Sasan Gir?

-If you are looking for a luxury stay, you have three options.
-Woods at Sasan, The Gateway Hotel Gir Forest by Taj, and The Fern Gir Forest Resort.
-Woods at Sasan is the most expensive but has rave reviews.
-It is a contemporary new hotel with manicured gardens and many activities to entertain you.
-Taj hotel has the advantage of being located on the edge of the Gir forest and comes with the famed Taj hospitality.
+If you are looking for a luxury stay, you have many options.
+Woods at Sasan, Gir Serai, Postcard Gir, and The Fern Gir Forest Resort.
+Woods at Sasan is a contemporary hotel with manicured gardens and a range of activities to entertain you.
+Gir Serai is located on the edge of the Gir Forest and offers the renowned Taj hospitality.
+Postcard Gir is a new entrant offering rustic yet luxurious accommodations that seamlessly blend with the surrounding terrain.
+Looking for budget options?
+Check out Asiatic Lion Lodge, Gir Pride Resort, Hiran Holidays, and Carina Retreat.

-Few Useful Tips for Gir National Park:
+Valuable Tips for Gir National Park:

-• The driver will stop the jeep once during the safari so that you can use the restrooms.
-They have built portable washrooms in strategic locations for the convenience of visitors
+- The driver will stop the jeep once during the safari so that you can use the restrooms.
+They have built portable washrooms in strategic locations for the convenience of visitors.

-• Carry your ID proofs with you, as they are checked at the safari gate
+- Carry your ID proofs with you, as they are checked at the safari gate

-• Wear clothes in browns, greens, and other neutral shades that blend with the surrounding jungle.
+- Wear clothes in browns, greens, and other neutral shades that blend with the surrounding jungle.

-• You must pay Rs.200 to carry a professional camera inside the jungle.
+- You must pay Rs 200 to carry a professional camera inside the jungle.
 For foreign nationals, the charges are $20

-• Do not irritate or disturb the animals.
+- Do not irritate or disturb the animals.

-• Hiking, camping, and picnicking are not allowed within the park.
+- Hiking, camping, and picnicking are not allowed within the park.

-This Post Has 3 Comments
+This Post Has 4 Comments

 This is the beautiful piece of information and its accurate as i know all because I am local of here.